polterguy/phosphorusfive/FAQ.md

 with a simple to use reproducible, I would love to help you out.
 I also deeply appreciate suggestions.

+You are of course free to create plugins and modules, and if they're good quality, I might promote them here on my own project, and encourage my users to try out your modules.

 ### Where do I find the changes document?

 [Here](CHANGES.md).
 Notice, this document is appended to as I implement the changes,